 Limbe Wildlife Centre

 Limbe Wildlife Center gives you a personal and rare encounter with wildlife.
 It is located in the southwest area of Cameroon established in 1993 by a foundation named Pandrillus in collaboration with the government.
-Some wildlife animals present are drill monkeys, different types of gorillas, reptiles, crocodiles, bird species like parrots and chimpanzees.
-It is open for visitors daily from 9Am-5PM, and a minimal fee is required to help with conservation expenses for wild animals.
-Reservation via email, over the phone or post is encouraged.
+Some wildlife animals present are drill monkeys, different types of gorillas, reptiles, crocodiles, and bird species like parrots and chimpanzees.

 Waza National Park

 Waza National Park is founded in 1934 and proclaimed as a national park in 1968, covering a vast area of 1700 square kilometers.
 It is located in the province of Far North in Cameroon, and just beside the Nigerian Chad Basin National Park.
-For its wildlife, you will see big cats, ungulates like gazelles, roans and korrigums, elephants, lions, antelopes and giraffes.
-In addition, there are 379 bird species of which include eagles, bustards, ducks and kestrels.
-During your visit, it is required to have a tour guide due to some restrictions in the conservation of the place.
-Until now, it remains untouched which makes it an amazing wildlife reserve.
-The best time to visit is from November 15 until June 15.
+For its wildlife, you will see big cats, ungulates like gazelles, roans and korrigums, elephants, lions, antelopes, and giraffes.

 Mount Cameroon

-Mount Cameroon is considered as an active volcano which is situated near the Gulf of Guinea.
-It is one of Africa’s largest volcanoes with a peak of 13,255 feet above the coast and can be reached by trekking in about four and a half hour.
+Mount Cameroon is considered an active volcano which is situated near the Gulf of Guinea.
+It is one of Africa’s largest volcanoes with a peak of 13,255 feet above the coast and can be reached by trekking in about four and a half hours.
 During your visit, you will be greeted with evergreen lowland forests, savanna, mangrove forest and mountain forest.
-Though trekking is the top activity in Mt Cameroon, there are other things to do such as visiting the places like Bamboko Waterfalls, Limbe Zoo, Idenau Crater Lake, Nyango na Muna Rocky Twin Stone and the eruption spot at Bakingili.
-If you are up for trekking, the best season is from November to December.